rhiot/gitbook/gateway/sensors/camera.md

 up to the 4 images per second will be stream to the IoT Connector.
 The default image format is JPG.

 Under the hood camera sensor uses [Camel webcam component](../camel_components/camel_webcam_component.md).
-The backend service responsible for receiving the camera data is [Camera Service](../../cloudplatform/services/camera.md).
+The backend service responsible for receiving the data from a camera is [Camera Service](../../cloudplatform/services/camera.md).

 ## Enabling camera sensor in Spring Boot runtime